Salmo dentex

 Salmo dentex is a variety of trout, a freshwater fish in the family Salmonidae, found in the western Balkans.
 Until recently the identity, biological distinctness and species status of the dentex trout were not properly clarified, but genetic data now suggest it is not a monophyletic unit that could be distinguished from other salmonids as a separate species.

 Salmo dentex has been reported to inhabit the Neretva river and Hutovo Blato wetlands in Bosnia and Herzegovina, and is also found in Albania and Montenegro in Lake Skadar and its tributaries.
-It is reported that S. dentex is extinct from Croatian rivers, Cetina and Krka, but has recently bee reported by anglers from the Cetina river in Croatia.
+It is reported that S. dentex is extinct from Croatian rivers, Cetina and Krka, but has recently been reported by anglers from the Cetina river in Croatia.
 Some reports indicate its presence in the rivers of Livanjsko field in Bosnia and Herzegovina and in river Alfeios in Greece.